rednir/OsuSkinMixer/README.md

 - Choose what hitcircles to use, what sounds you want etc.. and it's done! - no need to scour through your skins folder in file explorer.

+- Expand an option by clicking its arrow button to explore a myriad of sub-options; you can even choose a specific .png file!

 ### Skin modifier:

 - Want to quickly change the cursor of a skin, or multiple skins at once?